Victoria-Uwegba/FNP-SALES-ANALYSIS/README.md

 6. Unit Price: How much a unit of each product is sold.

-7. Occassion:  The different type of occasion people orders the product.
+7. Occassion:  The different types of occasions people order the products.

 ### Tools Used
 - **Microsoft Excel**: The data was analyzed using **Microsoft Excel** and **Power Query** to clean and prepare the dataset. **Pivot Tables** were utilized to organize, summarize, and filter the data, enabling easier interpretation and insightful analysis.
 [Download Here](https://www.microsoft.com)